tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    The attendant squeaking in the roof of the Smithy gives way to silence.
+    The attendant squeaking in the roof of the Smithy gives way to a watchful silence.
     The bats, who have been listening, fall to grave contemplation.

     What can you do with a bat?